jokjus/Curvatogram-tool/README.md

  3. Open curvatogram.html in a browser.

 ## Usage
- It's pretty self explanatory, just click on the image blocks and toggle curves from the green buttons.
+ It's pretty self explanatory, just click on the image blocks and toggle curve direction from the green buttons.
 Tune settings from the settings panel on the left.
  Note: Changing grid size randomizes block orientations.

 ## Using custom images